danielharrell/SumLect2015/Lost_Idea_LA.md

 content.

-But if so, then what *is* this content?
+But what, then, *is* this content?
 What should we say is learned in a liberal education alone?

-## The link of the answer to the liberal arts, and its rejection
+## Part Two

 Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts,